 Let's get started!

-1. Lay sticks out in ascending to descending order of length.
-The longest sticks should be in the center.
+1. Lay the sticks out with the longest sticks in the center.
 Use any curling or knotted sticks for the stem/leaf section.

 2. Paint the apple!
 Go nuts!
 Or be very tame.
 Deciding how to paint your apple is part of the fun!
 Don't forget to paint the stem!